 Many of our clients are in the education sector, which supports SDGs 4 (quality education) and, longer term, 8 (decent work and economic growth).

 Finally, by helping values-aligned, mission-driven organizations find success, we support the majority of SDGs in some way.
-In 2016, 70% of our client base was comprised of nonprofits, community foundations, and mission-aligned businesses, such as other B Corps.
-That number rose to 81% in 2017.
+90+% of our client base is comprised of nonprofits, community foundations, and mission-aligned businesses, such as other B Corps and social enterprises.

 Measuring Progress, Making Improvements

-We know there’s room for improvement on all of the sustainable development goals, but this is a start.
-In terms of social innovation, while we offer a green hosting package and create efficient, user-friendly digital products and services, there are no doubt many more ways Mightybytes could drive income while also fulfilling our mission to benefit society.
+In terms of social innovation and our impact-driven business model, while we offer a green hosting package and create efficient, user-friendly digital products and services, there are no doubt many more ways Mightybytes could drive income while also fulfilling our mission to benefit society.

 Moving Toward 2030: Not Business as Usual